mel182/SpringbootJwtSecureAPi/README.md

 ## Usage

 Run this Spring boot project and in case you encounter issue with the certification just create your own self-signed certification, add it to the project and configure it in the _ _application.properties_ _ file.

+## Testing

+The project includes some unit test cases and for the integration test download and run [Secure API Integration Test](https://github.com/mel182/secure_api_integration_test)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.